curious-containers/curious-containers.github.io/_docs/3060-cc-agency-api.md

 # GET /batches/BATCH_ID/FILENAME

-Get the stdout/stderr of the batch by its `batchId`.
+Get the stdout/stderr of the user process of the batch with the given `batchId`.

 The stdout/stderr files are only provided, if the given batch failed or if the user specified the `cli.stdout`/`cli.stderr` files in the RED experiment.

 To get the stdout of the user process use `/batches/BATCH_ID/stdout`.
 To get the stderr of the user process use `/batches/BATCH_ID/stderr`.
 Using the filename(s) specified in the RED file will **not** work.

 *Hint: Users without admin priviliges will only receive information about their own database entries.*